 The value of the city centre for business

-As a business association wanting to ensure the broad economic prosperity of the city centre, we’re focusing on maintaining its position as the place where businesses want to be located.
+As a business association wanting to ensure the broad economic success of the city centre, we’re focusing on maintaining its position as the place where businesses want to be located.
 We advocate for a well-functioning and accessible city and support ongoing public and private investment in the area.
-We also represent business on the investment of a City Centre Targeted Rate, which provides $20 million a year for improving our public spaces and streets.
+We also represent businesses on the investment of a City Centre Targeted Rate, which provides around $20 million a year for improving our public spaces and streets.
 Our sights are firmly set on a vibrant city centre where business can succeed.

 1. ‘Business Case for Walking: Investigating the Economic Value of Walking in the Auckland City Centre’